D&W - Dayton & Western Traction Company

 A serious banking crisis and Wall Street panic in 1903 had caused the collapse of the A. E. Appleyard syndicate, owners of traction lines mainly between Dayton and Columbus.
 The Pomeroy-Mandelbaum syndicate also lost control of much of their trackage on the lines between Cincinnati an Dayton as well.
 With the financial distresses, a new syndicate was formed by W. Kesley Schoepf, head of the Cincinnati Traction Company.
 He teamed up with Hugh J. McGowan of Indianapolis, and Randal Morgan, a Cincinnati financier, to buy up the Appleyard and Pomeroy-Mandelbaum properties at a discount.
 Hoping to create a powerful conglomeration of electric traction lines spanning Ohio and Indiana, they formed the Indiana, Columbus & Eastern Traction Company on April 14, 1906.
 To make this plan a reality, they needed the Dayton & Western for the critical cross-state connection.
 Valentine Winters was uninterested in selling since the D&W was doing a strong business and wasn't affected by the Appleyard collapse.
 However, after threatening to build a parallel competing line, the Schoepf-McGowan-Morgan syndicate was able to convince him to lease the D&W to the IC&E on June 27, 1906.
 Less than a year later, on May 17, 1907 the IC&E was succeeded by the newly formed Ohio Electric Railway Company, which would operate in partnership with the Terre Haute, Indianapolis & Eastern Traction Company that was formed on March 1 of that year by Schoepf-McGowan-Morgan.

 With the formation of the Ohio Electric Railway came an upgrade and modernization of the power system to supply all the now-consolidated railways.
 Many of the smaller lines like the D&W generated direct current with little or no facility for transmission beyond 10-15 miles from the power house.
 This caused service problems and disruptions to long-distance schedules due to increased numbers of cars and heavier freight hauls overwhelming the weak power systems.
 The Ohio Electric decided to build a large new power station in Hamilton's Lindenwald neighborhood to serve their lines in southwest Ohio.
-High voltage alternating current would be generated and fed via high-voltage transmission lines to substations with rotary AC to DC converters at strategic locations along each line.
+Alternating current would be generated and fed via high-voltage transmission lines to substations with rotary AC to DC converters at strategic locations along each route.
 Other power stations were located at Medway (between Dayton and Springfield), Hebron, Zanesville, and Lima.
-For the D&W, substations were installed in Drexel, at the West Alexandria power house that was then decommissioned, near the Ohio Viaduct west of Eaton, and in New Hope.
+For the D&W, substations were installed in Drexel, at the West Alexandria power house that was then decommissioned, nex to the Ohio Viaduct west of Eaton, and in New Hope.
 The remainder of the route to Richmond would be powered from the THI&E which had built a new power house on the east bank of the White River in Richmond in 1907.
 The new power system on the Ohio side came online in 1910.

 A D&W car approaches the Cedar Springs stop at Cedar Springs and Guy Murray Roads on the New Paris branch.
 The depression in the foreground is now a pond, and the bridge abutments at the bottom right now support the pond's spillway.

 With the road under independent operation again, it was quickly realized that the New Paris branch was a significant liability.
 The expected patronage to the Cedar Springs Health Resort, which was in financial difficulties by 1908 and may have even closed shortly thereafter, was nowhere near sufficient to sustain a branch line, nor was the traffic to and from New Paris.
 A petition to abandon was sent to the Public Utilities Commission on June 22, 1920, and it was granted by the end of the year.
-The Lindenwald power station was also no longer available to supply power, having been purchased by the Cincinnati & Dayton Traction Company that had no affiliation with the D&W. Presumably the D&W began purchasing power from Dayton Power & Light at this time, since the West Alexandria power house had been inoperable for 10 years, aside from the substation, and it was essentially derelict with much of the roof was destroyed by a storm.
+The Lindenwald power station was also no longer available to supply power, having been purchased by the Cincinnati & Dayton Traction Company that had no affiliation with the D&W. Presumably the D&W began purchasing power from Dayton Power & Light at this time, since the West Alexandria power house had been inoperable for 10 years, aside from the substation, and it was essentially derelict with much of the roof missing from storm damage.
 The building was finally demolished in 1921.
-The D&W sold their power and light franchises, and the transmission lines to DP&L at this time as well.
-Permission was granted by the Public Utilities Commission on December 22, 1921.
+The D&W sold their power and light franchises, and the transmission lines, to DP&L at this time as well.
+Permission for these changes was granted by the Public Utilities Commission on December 22, 1921.

-In the 1920s as more automobiles and trucks came on the scene, cities and towns began demanding more maintenance and improvements of the streets in which the interurbans ran.
-Traditionally, in cities the interurbans and street railways were required to pave and maintain the street between their tracks and 18 inches on either side, usually with brick or granite blocks.
+In the 1920s as more automobiles and trucks came on the scene, cities and towns started to deman better maintenance and improvements of the streets in which the interurbans ran.
+Traditionally, in cities the interurbans and street railways were required to pave and maintain the street between their tracks and 18 to 24 inches on either side, usually with brick or granite blocks.
 On rural highways and in small towns, they were generally just required to maintain the dirt or gravel street inside their tracks and on either side, with occasional water sprinkling to keep dust under control.
 With more motor vehicles however, brick and stone were no longer considered adequate, and some small towns and villages wanted the traction lines to pave the previously unimproved streets, sometimes from curb to curb.
-The small town of New Lebanon wanted the D&W to not only pave Main Street, but also to install electric lighting and cut the fares to Dayton in half.
+The small town of New Lebanon wanted the D&W to not only pave the entire width of Main Street, but also to install electric street lighting, and cut the fares to Dayton in half.
 Valentine Winters refused, threatening to relocate the traction line around the village to the north outside the corporation limits.
-Thinking Winters was just posturing, the village remained obstinate, but the bypass was eventually constructed on a private right-of-way overlooking Bear Creek, opening on October 24, 1923 at which point the tracks on Main Street were pulled up.
+Thinking Winters was just posturing, the village remained obstinate, but the bypass was eventually constructed on a private right-of-way overlooking Bear Creek.
+This new route opened on October 24, 1923 at which point the tracks on Main Street were pulled up.
 The new station was called Valley Bluff, a seemingly legitimate nod to the steep bank above Bear Creek, but in actuality a spiteful gesture towards the stubborn village.
 The station was renamed New Lebanon after a few years, and a public street called Traction Avenue was dedicated next to the right-of-way after the land was annexed to the village.

 Despite the dissolution of the Ohio Electric, the D&W's strategic position between the Ohio and Indiana systems allowed it to continue to capitalize on freight hauling.
 While they had few on-line customers, they profited from through-running interchange traffic.
-For a relatively small company they had an impressive array of freight equipment, including four box motors and 15 trailers, five of which could be used to haul automobiles, two flat cars, and four gondolas.
+For a relatively small company they had an impressive array of freight equipment, including four box motors and 15 trailers (five of which could be used to haul automobiles), two flat cars, and four gondolas.
 In 1921 they entered an equipment pool with the Dayton & Troy Electric Railway, the THI&E, and the Cincinnati & Dayton Traction Company, their principal connecting railways.
-They added 25 more box trailers in 1922 and by 1926 were able to increase their freight business by 230%, a significant achievement in the face of the overall decline of the industry by that time.
-With their recently remodeled cars and aggressive scheduling of through runs between Dayton and Indianapolis every two hours, the D&W saw only modest drops in passenger service of 8% by 1927, compared to 1/3 to 1/2 on other nearby roads.
+They added 25 more box trailers in 1922 and by 1926 had increased their freight business by 230%, a significant achievement in the face of the overall decline of the industry by that time.
+With their recently remodeled cars and aggressive scheduling of through runs between Dayton and Indianapolis every two hours, the D&W saw only modest drops in passenger service of 8% by 1927, compared to 30-50% on other nearby roads.
 To try to maintain competitive service, the D&W even began reconstructing its overhead from a simple directly-suspended wire on cross arms to a catenary system more common in high-speed electrified mainline railroads.
 The western end of the system between Eaton and the Indiana state line was converted sometime in the late 1920s.
 This may have been also been due to widening of the highway and a limit placed on the number of poles and other obstructions which could obscure the view of cross traffic.

 D&W tracks approaching West Alexandria.
-This is one of the few, if not only, places the track was on the south side of the highway, having just come off of the Twin Creek bridge.
+This is one of the few places the track was on the south side of the highway, having just come off of the Twin Creek bridge.
 The abandoned power house is at the left.

 At Twin Creek, just east of West Alexandria, the tracks made an S-curve from the north side of the road to the south onto the D&W's bridge (an old mill on the north side of the road might be the reason the tracks changed to the opposite side).
 The downgrade approaching Twin Creek and the curve caused a westbound THI&E car to derail and fall into the creek on April 15, 1910 after its brakes reportedly failed.
 The tracks stayed on the south side of the road until approximately Desoto Drive when they moved to the middle.
 There was a wye to Electric Street with multiple tracks into the carbarns, along with a connection to the former Cincinnati Northern/Big Four railroad that supplied coal to the power house.
 Beyond West Alexandria the tracks moved to the north side of the road on the way to Eaton.
 Approaching the center of Eaton, there was a passing siding in the middle of the street and a combined passenger and freight station at 225 East Main on the south side of the street, now the Fraternal Order of Eagles in a newer building.
 This was originally the only freight depot on the line between Dayton and Richmond, until an extra siding and platform were put in on the Valley Bluff/New Lebanon bypass in 1923.